Welthungerhilfe/cgm-ml/src/common/eval/QA/README.md

 It contains logic to evaluate acceptability of enumerators and our model based on measurement performed while standardisation Test.

-## Sklearn model RMSE

-It contains logic to evaluate sklearn model using RMSE.
-This is used just to check the working of evaluation pipeline in shortest time possible

 ## Steps to perform evaluation

 Each evaluation contains the [test_config.py](./eval-depthmap-height/src/config.py) in src directory.